Oil jumps, global shares mixed after US leaves Iran deal

-Oil prices surged while global stock markets traded mixed on Wednesday after President Donald Trump announced the United States will withdraw from a 2015 nuclear accord with Iran and re-impose sanctions.
+Oil prices surged and global stock markets were subdued Wednesday after President Donald Trump said the United States will withdraw from a 2015 nuclear accord with Iran and re-impose sanctions.

 Continue Reading Below